As a developer, we face challenges of being inadequate. Thus my dilemma writing about the talk I did today at the WordCamp in Kampala.

 As this article is being written, 5.0 has been delayed until proper feedback comes in on the 5.0 Release Candidate.
 There are a number of bugs and issues still being raised but we wait for the official calls from Automattic.

 On the brighter side of the news spectrum, Gutenberg is superb and is something that will over time allow content creators to make more rich content when the software comes out of A/B testing with fixing.

-Writing or speaking about a topic that you feel you have little knowledge is a challenge.
-At least, that is what I feel but I realized in my quest for learning how to build blocks, I needed to share how I understood it in the simplest of terms.
-I share my basic understanding of blocks in the presentation attached here.
+It’s a challenge writing or speaking about a topic that you feel you have little knowledge.
+At least, that is what I feel right now but I realized in my quest for learning how to build blocks, I needed to share how I understood it in the simplest of terms.
+That’s why I share my basic understanding of blocks in the presentation attached here.